openstack-archive/infra-manual/doc/source/creators.rst

 Enabling Translation Infrastructure
 ===================================

+If your project is not an official OpenStack project, skip this section.

 Once you have your project set up, you might want to enable translations.
 For this, you first need to mark all strings so that